 - Can a student who meets one of the exception criteria still live on campus?
 Yes!

-- Why is the University making this change?
-ECU is creating this policy based on a desire to further improve student retention.
+- Why did the University make this change?
+ECU created this policy based on a desire to further improve student retention.
 Data shows that students living on campus generally return to school the next year at a higher rate with a higher GPA than those living off campus their first year.

 - Students who apply for housing/sign a housing contract will be held to the terms of the Campus Living contract regardless if they qualify for an exemption from the policy.
 Applying for a freshman residency exemption after you apply for housing WILL NOT release you from the Campus Living Contract.

 Want to return to Campus Living in 2016-2017?
 Click here for information.